Radware/CloudWAF-command-line-tool/README.md

          -----END RSA PRIVATE KEY-----
         passphrase: test

-Please note that the "certificate.yaml" file can either be created manually or be generated using the following command:<br><br>
+Please note that the "certificate.yaml" file can either be created manually or be generated using the following command:

-**cwafctl utils generate_yaml_cert_file certificate.pem key.pem certchain.pem test > certificate.yaml**<br>
+    cwafctl utils generate_yaml_cert_file certificate.pem key.pem certchain.pem test > certificate.yaml

 * where certificate.pem is the file containing the public key<br>
 * where key.pem is the file containing the private key<br>
 * where certchain.pem is the file containing the certificate chain<br>